chibuikeIg/PHP-REST-API/README.md

 # rest-api-authentication

-A simple rest api authentication for own app api authentication using JWT (Json Web Token)
+A simple REST API authentication using JWT (JSON Web Token)

-And this app is also been currently worked on as i have not been chanced to completing it
+This is a practice project.
+Please don't expect to see much